pnlbwh/ukftractography/README.md

 ### 1. As Command Line Module

-The executable will be called 'UKFTractography', and can be found in the bin directory of your build folder.
+The executable is called 'UKFTractography'.
+It can be found in:

+    <build-dir>/UKFTractography-build/UKFTractography/bin/

 In order to see all options run.